Give Your Child a Head Start on College

 - According to FERPA, CNM faculty and staff are prohibited from discussing grades or enrollment status with anyone other than the student unless a release form is submitted.

 - Does your child require special services?
 According to Dual Credit statute special service accommodations must be provided by the state charter school or high school district.
-However, students are encouraged to make an appointment with CNM Special Services who can help determine what accommodations are required.
+However, students are encouraged to make an appointment with the CNM Disability Resource Center, which can help determine what accommodations are required.

 Dual Credit opens the door to college and beyond.
 Encourage your son or daughter to meet this new challenge.
 Remind them to speak to faculty members or get tutoring assistance if needed.
 Most of all, ask questions about what they’re learning and show your pride in their achievement.